mrsahin101/C_for_Dummies/Part_II_Run_and_Scream_from_Variables_and_Math/Notes.md

 - syntax for declaring float variable is : float var;

 - Syntax for writing numbers in scientific format : x.xxxxEnn -> 1 digit before comma, 4 digit after comma, 2 digit for exponent

+- syntax for declaring char variable is : char var; -> contains only 1 character. different that string.